QuarkChain/bench_kvdb/README.md

 # bench_kvdb

+## Abstract

+Blockchain execution workloads perform massive numbers of random key-value (KV) lookups over LSM-tree based databases.
+These lookups are often modeled as costing `O(log N)` disk I/O, but modern LSM engines rely heavily on Bloom filters, compact indexes, and caching, making real-world behavior very different from this theoretical assumption.

+`bench_kvdb` is a benchmarking tool that measures the *practical disk I/O cost* of random KV lookups using Pebble as a reference engine.
+We focus on a single metric, **I/Os per Get**, and instrument Pebble to attribute cache hits and misses along the read path.

+Across databases from 22 GB to 2.2 TB (200M–20B keys), we show that read I/O cost is largely independent of database size.
+With Bloom filters and top-level index blocks cached, random lookups incur about **2 disk I/Os per Get**; caching Bloom filters and all index blocks reduces this further to about **1.0–1.3 disk I/Os per Get**, exhibiting effectively constant-time I/O behavior.

+## Overview

 `bench_kvdb` is a benchmarking tool for measuring the **practical disk I/O cost of random key-value (KV) lookups** in **LSM-tree based databases**, using **Pebble** as the reference engine.